ckeditor/ckeditor5/docs/builds/guides/migrate.md

 			<td>
 				<p>Extending the list of HTML tags or attributes that CKEditor should support can be achieved by writing a plugin that (ideally) provides also means to control (insert, edit, delete) such markup.</p>
 				<p>For more information on how to create plugins check the {@link framework/guides/creating-simple-plugin Creating a simple plugin} article.
 Looking at the source code of CKEditor 5 plugins may also give you a lot of inspiration.</p>
+				<p>Note that only content that is explicitly converted between the model and the view by the editor plugins will be preserved in CKEditor 5.
+Check the {@link framework/guides/deep-dive/conversion-introduction conversion tutorials} to learn how to extend the conversion rules.</p>
 			</td>
 		</tr>
 		<tr>